AlexandreFenyo/net-monitor/README.md

 ## Install from the npmjs repository

 You can install net-monitor from the [npmjs repository](https://www.npmjs.com/) using npm or yarn.
 This will install net-monitor and its dependencies.
+You can access the dedicated

 ### npm